 Nintendo Hard: As this page mentions more than once, the guards in the games are idiots, but if they stop your commandos they will often open fire and anything more than a small group will tear your commandos, who aren't much more durable than than the guards, to pieces unless you get the jump on them.
 Killing them require memorizing their patterns and killing groups of them slowly and patiently, and lots of trial and error.

-No Celebrities Were Harmed: In Destination Paris last mission (which is set just before the liberation of Paris in August 1944) features an unammed officer (wearing a distinctive high-rank uniform) wandering in a room described by mission objectives to be the Paris German military gouvernor office.
+No Celebrities Were Harmed: In Men of Courage last mission (which is set just before the liberation of Paris in August 1944) features an unammed officer (wearing a distinctive high-rank uniform) wandering in a room described by mission objectives to be the Paris German military gouvernor office.
 Said objectives actually involve to enter his office to disable the control pannel of explosives installed on Parisian monuments; said general is totally unrelated to the objectives and can be killed without any penaltynote no more or less than for each other mook or mission failure.

 No-Gear Level: Saving Private Smith and White Death in Men Of Courage and the last level of the first campaign in Destination Berlin, which happens to be in Berlin.